AMD to buy chip peer Xilinx for $35 billion in data center push

 By Stephen Nellis

-Oct 27 (Reuters) - Semiconductor designer Advanced Micro Devices Inc (AMD) AMD.O on Tuesday said it has agreed buy Xilinx Inc XLNX.O in a $35 billion all-stock deal that will intensify its battle with Intel Corp INTC.O in the data center chip market.
+Oct 27 (Reuters) - Semiconductor designer Advanced Micro Devices Inc (AMD) AMD.O said on Tuesday it would buy Xilinx Inc XLNX.O in a $35 billion all-stock deal, intensifying its battle with Intel Corp INTC.O in the data center chip market.

 Xilinx has also been working to penetrate data centers with programmable processors that help speed up specialized tasks such as compressing videos or providing digital encryption.
 Its primary rival in the area, Altera Corp, was scooped up by Intel for $16.7 billion in 2015 in what was then Intel's largest-ever deal.